top of page

 Who can make a claim?

 All strata corporations, regardless of size, must obtain property and liability insurance as specified by the Strata Property Act.
-The Strata Property Act requires that a strata corporation must ensure the building 100%, including the common properties and the inside of a strata lot.
-However, the insured is the Owners, Strata Plan xxxx, not the strata corporation.
-That is to say, any owner can make a claim.
-Strata insurance claim does not require the strata council’s approval.
-That is to say, a strata corporation or a strata council cannot block any claim.
+The Act requires that a strata corporation must ensure the building 100%, including the common properties and the inside of a strata lot.
+However, the insured party is the Owners, Strata Plan xxxx, not the strata corporation.
+This means that any owner can make a claim.
+A strata insurance claim does not require the strata council’s approval.
+In other words, a strata corporation or a strata council cannot block any claim.

 The Strata Council’s Role for a strata insurance claim

-Although the strata council or the strata corporation cannot block a claim, the insurer or its broker may usually notify the strata before officially open a claim file.
-The strata has an option not to open the claim file, but they will pay any amounts above the deductible.
+Although the strata council or the strata corporation cannot block a claim, the insurer or its broker may usually notify the strata before officially opening a claim file.
+The strata has the option not to open the claim file, but they will pay any amounts above the deductible.

 Strata Insurance Deductible

-An incident may be caused by the strata responsibility or the owner responsibility.
-The deductible will be paid by strata or a strata lot who was responsible for the incident.
+An incident may be caused by strata responsibility or owner responsibility.
+The deductible will be paid by the strata or the strata lot that was responsible for the incident.
 The strata will charge back the deductible to the strata lot in question.

 Insurance Bylaws